The Historic & Haunted History of the Historic Anchorage Hotel in Anchorage, Alaska

 For dignitaries and celebrities traveling to the new territory of Alaska, The Anchorage Hotel was the premier place to stay.
 Will Rogers and Wiley Post stayed with us just two days before their fateful flight to Barrow.
 Famous mountain man Bob Marshall stayed here as well.
 Perhaps the most notable guest of The Anchorage Hotel, however, was famous artist Sydney Laurence.
 Many of Mr. Laurence's years in Alaska were spent painting in his studio, which was located in the hotel lobby, while he lived in an upstairs apartment.
 Mr. Laurence is most remembered for his beautiful paintings of Mount McKinley and Alaska's scenery.

-Curtains rumbling, shower curtains swaying, pictures flying—it's all par for the course at The Historic Anchorage Hotel.
-Stories of ghostly happenings have been circulating at the hotel for many years, and are considered to be related to the death of Anchorage’s first Chief of Police, Jack Sturgus.
-On February 20, 1921 at 9:15 p.m., Police Chief John J. "Black Jack" Sturgus was found shot in the back with a bullet from his own gun, steps away from The Historic Anchorage Hotel.
-It is rumored that his ghost returns to the scene of the crime each year, haunting the location of his untimely death and seeking justice for a crime still unsolved to this day.
+On February 20, 1921 at 9:15 p.m., Anchorage's first Chief of Police, John J. "Black Jack" Sturgus, was found shot in the back with a bullet from his own gun, just steps away from The Historic Anchorage Hotel.
+His death remains unsolved to this day.
+It is rumored that his ghost returns to the scene of the crime each year, haunting the hotel grounds and seeking justice for his untimely end.
+The mystery surrounding his death, combined with over a century of history within these walls, has cemented the Historic Anchorage Hotel's reputation as the most haunted hotel in Anchorage.

 Sightings are so frequent at our haunted hotel in Anchorage that we keep a ghost log in which a number of our guests have shared their encounters.
 In addition to the ghost of Jack Sturgus, past guests have seen several different specters make their way through our halls and facilities.
 A more detailed account of some of these ghosts were featured on Today.com.